Home Loan Eligibility Criteria Made Simple: A First-Time Buyer’s Guide

 - Allotment letter/buyer agreement for new properties

-- Payment receipts to developer/seller
+- Payment receipts to the developer/seller

 - Approved building plans